Work experience

 Comparison showing improved subscription table.

-Visibility into subscriptions details: Grouping information architecture
+Visibility into subscriptions details: Grouping information data

 Reorganising the subscription details page into a structured layout with three distinct groups: